-Despite its name, it isn't a knife.
-It delivers a single, very finely focused, high dose of radiation precisely to its target, while causing little or no damage to surrounding tissue.
+Despite its name, the device isn't a knife.
+It precisely delivers a single, very finely focused, high dose of radiation to its target, while causing little or no damage to surrounding tissue.

 You will visit the hospital one to two days before the Gamma Knife procedure for blood tests and to meet with the doctors who will perform the procedure.
 A schedule of appointments will be sent to you by mail from the UCSF Gamma Knife Radiosurgery Program.
 Please let us know if you have had any of the required tests performed in the past year.
 If so, please bring copies of the test results with you.

 You will meet with a neurosurgeon and a radiation oncologist.
 Each doctor will record your medical history, perform a physical examination and obtain your consent to perform the Gamma Knife procedure.
 You will have an opportunity to tour the Gamma Knife treatment room and ask questions about the procedure and expected results.
 We recommend that you write down your questions before your appointment to ensure you don't forget them.

 If you live outside of the San Francisco area, please stay in a hotel or guesthouse near UCSF Medical Center.
 Do not eat after 2 a.m.
 Take your regular medications the day before and the morning of the procedure with a small amount of water.

 Typically, you will be in the hospital only for the day of the procedure.
 Bring your medications so you can take them during the day as needed.
 Slipper-socks and robes are provided.
 Please bring reading materials, music CDs or tapes, or a video to watch in the patient waiting area.
 Remember to leave your valuables, such as jewelry and large sums of cash, at home.